kumar-roheit/-Database-Design-for-Car-rental-activities-/README.md

 # Project-DB

-This is done as a part of academic project on database to partially meet credit requirements for cs6360.
+This is an academic project on database done to partially meet credit requirements for cs6360.

 ## Database design of a car rental service
 Designed a database for car rental system.
 Identified various functional dependencies and normalized the ones violating 3NF rules.
 Created Procedure wherever required to improve performance.